Updated: Aug 13

 I had been vocal in my opposition to the death penalty before my sister’s death.
 On the plane to El Paso to claim her body, I remember thinking, ‘This might change everything.’
 But when we went to my sister’s apartment, seeing evidence of her killer’s death splattered all over the walls didn’t make us feel any better.
 It didn’t give us that sense of ‘closure’ they are always promising murder victims’ families.
 It just meant that there were two people dead instead of one.
 My sister was killed in Texas, the state in our nation with the most severe reputation about the death penalty.
 This might have been why her killer did not want to deal with the justice system and why he killed himself.
 But it didn’t protect her.
 She was just as dead.
 Whatever her murderer thought about Texas justice, it didn’t stop him from killing her in the first place.
 I went from a theoretical opposition to capital punishment to the sad realization that it does not do what others promise.
 That is what changed for me in this experience.

 The death penalty provides little relief or solace to the victims’ families.
 When you stop and think about it rationally, you come to the same question over and over: why would it?
-Why would more murder fix murder?
+Why would more killing fix killing?
 Why would creating another grieving family somehow ease the grief of your own?
 How can blood erase blood?
 It doesn’t.
 The entire idea is silly, laughable and state-enforced “closure” is just dragging it out, and tormenting the families of men, women and children who have been lost to murder.

 As someone who values rational thought, and evidence-based policy, I ask you, does it make sense to take services away from the families of murder victims, services which have actually been proven to bring healing, and replace them with a system of death from which there springs little recovery, solace or closure?